-An American humorist who writes about outdoor activities such as hunting and fishing; for many years he has contributed stories to (and now serves as an "editor-at-large" for) Outdoor Life
+An American humorist who writes about outdoor activities such as hunting and fishing; for many years he contributed short stories to (and served as an "editor-at-large" for) Outdoor Life

 magazine.
 Said stories, which have also been reprinted in several book collections, usually focus on his misadventures in the outdoors or recount highly-fictionalized anecdotes from his youth, which was mostly spent in the small town of Sandpoint (aka "Blight"

-In recent years, he has turned to writing a series of comedic mystery novels
+In recent years, he turned to writing a series of comedic mystery novels

 set in an even more fictionalized modern-day Blight; the sheriff protagonist's elderly father is essentially an Author Avatar